 It can be difficult to figure out why someone might be standing there with their hands in their pockets.
 This post will try to help you to figure out why and to help you to understand its meaning as it happens in real-time.

 So, what does it mean when someone stands with their hands in their pockets?
-There are many possible reasons that someone might stand with their hands in their pockets.
-They might simply be cold, they might be feeling confident, they may be showing attraction or they might even be restraining themselves.
+Possible causes of someone standing with their hands on their hips are that they are simply cold, they might be feeling confident, they may be showing attraction or they might even be restraining themselves.

 Since there are a number of possible reasons that someone might stand with their hands in their pockets it will be necessary for you to consider their other body language signals, their normal behavior and when they did it in order to properly understand its meaning.